s64park/employee-performance-review/README.md

 6. Click "view details" of first employee
 7. Click "Performance review" to create the employee's performance review
 8. On the bottom of the performance review form, click Request Feedback' box to request feedback from other employees
-9. On Feedback, click "X" to reject feedback from other emplyees
+9. On Feedback, click "X" to reject feedback from other employees
 10. Fill some of the fields in the form and save it.
 11. Close the form, and re-open to check if it saved correctly.